Fly fishing FAQ - If you have a question not covered below just ask me.

 Do you teach children?

 No, sorry even if accompanied by an adult.
-The minimum age I will teach is 18.
+The minimum age I will teach is 18, due to Insurance limitations.

 I want to buy my own fishing tackle / equipment what do I need?